As an admin or content owner you want to direct people to a specific action within a track.

 Open the context menu (button with three dots) and select Edit.

-The Edit Track page opens.
+The Add Content to Track dialog opens.

 Add a task Description.